Skip to content

 The Congruence Engine: Digital Tools for New Collections-Based Industrial Histories

-The Congruence Engine is a three-year research project that started in November 2021.
-It is investigating the potential of social and digital techniques (including AI) in connecting industrial heritage collections held by museums, archives and heritage organisations across the UK.
+The Congruence Engine was a three-year research project that started in November 2021 and ended early 2025.
+It investigated the potential of social and digital techniques (including AI) in connecting industrial heritage collections held by museums, archives and heritage organisations across the UK.
 It is one of five ‘Discovery Projects’ funded by the Arts and Humanities Research Council under the ‘Towards a National Collection’ funding stream.

 Project Exhibit, Discovery Museum, Newcastle

-The project is revealed in its first exhibit at the Discovery Museum, Newcastle (showing October 2023-February 2024).
-The exhibit is comprised of four short films (an introduction to the project, and then a film each about three of our detailed investigations).
-These are available here online for the first time:
+The project was revealed in its first exhibit at the Discovery Museum, Newcastle (showing October 2023-February 2024).
+The exhibit was comprised of four short films (an introduction to the project, and then a film each about three of our detailed investigations), which are all available below:

 Project Introductory Film